leacasas/user-agents/README.md

 ## Project Structure

 - `UserAgents/` - The main library project containing the core functionality
+- `UserAgents.Console/` - Console project to demonstrate library's functionality
 - `UserAgents.Tests/` - xUnit test project for ensuring the library's functionality

 ## Development Status

 🚧 **Under Development** 🚧

-This project is currently in its initial setup phase.
-The basic project structure has been created, but the core functionality is yet to be implemented.
+This project is currently under development.
+The most important features have been ported and tested, but others are still pending.

 ## Requirements